BeaWritesCode/BeaWritesCode.github.io/_posts/2021-11-25-css-resets.markdown

 categories: css css-reset
 ---

 I've been wondering what's new in the world of CSS resets.
-Is normalize still useful?
+Is [Normalize](https://necolas.github.io/normalize.css/) still useful?
 Has [Eric Meyer's pioneering reset](https://meyerweb.com/eric/tools/css/reset/) been updated?
 Is there a better approach now that browsers have become so much more compliant?
 Do we even need to reset these days?
 A solid foundation is essential for styling one's projects and this is a good time for me to poke around and see what's shiny.

 In no particular order here are some CSS reset articles I'll be reading as I formulate my own approach: